Chantel is a curator and lover of art & culture.

 After six years working with the world’s most celebrated music photographers, I took an opportunity to work in the curatorial department of the Museum of Photographic Arts (MOPA) in Balboa Park, San Diego.
 It was here, from 2010 - 2015, that I honed my craft as a curator and had the pleasure of working with an encyclopedic collection reaching as far back as Sir John Herschel and Nicéphore Niépce to contemporary artists such as Robert and Shana ParkeHarrison, Danny Lyon, and Holly Roberts.
 This position and the opportunities that came with it expanded my view of photography and lens-based media.
 I enjoyed the experience of educating the public about an art form that was not only increasingly democratic, but one that had the ability to engage visitors of all ages.
 It was at MOPA that I realized my curatorial passion for storytelling and how art can be a tool for social change, critical thinking, and audience engagement beyond its aesthetic qualities.

-From MOPA, I strategically pivoted to continue my work as a curator in the academic setting at San Diego State University (SDSU), where I became the gallery director for the SDSU Downtown Gallery.
-Here, I welcomed the opportunity to expand my practice beyond photography and lens-based work to include approaches to contemporary art in all media.
+From MOPA, I strategically pivoted to continue my work as a curator in the academic setting at San Diego State University (SDSU), where I am currently the gallery director for the University Art Gallery and oversee the Gallery Program in the School of Art and Design.
+Here, I welcome the opportunity to expand my practice beyond photography and lens-based work to include approaches to contemporary art in all media.
 I have made it a priority to engage with artists at all levels of their career, from emerging to well-established, connecting a diverse campus community and the regional population with renowned figures in contemporary art.
-Through my continued work curating and creating public programming for these audiences, I embrace the opportunity to take risks, expand beyond my comfort zone, and inspire an increasingly broad audience.

 ©Stacy Keck